MONICA-Project/GOST-tools/readme.md

                         Usable with multiple values at once, use 'all' to show all fields

+  --sql [FILE]          select a file from which to execute a sql-like query

   -G GOSTADDRESS, --GOSTaddress GOSTADDRESS, --address GOSTADDRESS
                         sets a new address (IP and port) for GOST